deandresugandhi/Portfolio-Website/readme.md

 ## Purpose
 The portfolio website is designed to represent me as an IT professional.
 It provides the viewers with information about my skills, background, interests, personality, and work.
-It will be used to communicate my abilities to prospective employers, cllients, or collaborators.
+It will be used to communicate my abilities to prospective employers, clients, or collaborators.

 ## Target Audience
 The target audience are IT professionals looking to collaborate or employers looking to hire a dev or IT professional.
 They have technical knowledge in IT, software development, and programming languages.
 They also have certation expectations in relation to professionalism and work ethic.